pwa-builder/pwabuilder-windows-chromium-docs/classic-package.md

 ## Classic package

 The classic package, `{app name}.classic.appxbundle`, runs on older versions of Windows, versions prior to 10.0.19041, May 2020 Update.
 This version still uses the new Edge, but it doesn't rely on the Hosted App Model.
-Instead, it uses a bootstrapper app which instructs Edge to install the PWA on your behalf.
+Instead, it uses a bootstrapper app which instructs Edge to install and launch the PWA.

 The classic package doesn't include some nice-to-haves, such as [different app icons](/image-recommendations.md) for start menu, task bar, etc.

 ## Versioning

 The modern package should have a version greater than the classic package.
 For example, if your modern package is version `2.0.0`, the classic package should be `1.9.0`.

-Also note that app versions must always start with 1; you cannot have version `0.9.0`, for example.
+Be aware that the Store requires that app versions must always start with 1; you cannot have version `0.9.0`, for example.

+Additionally, app versions cannot contain 4 sections.
+For example, version `1.5.2.1` is invalid, because the last section is reserved for Store use.

 ## Submitting your app to the Store

-When you submit your app to the Microsoft Store, you'll upload both versions of the app.
+When you submit your app to the Microsoft Store, you'll [upload both modern and classic app packages](https://github.com/pwa-builder/pwabuilder-windows-chromium-docs/blob/master/publish-new-app.md#add-packages).
 Users will be offered to download whichever version their OS can support.